Mouthguards in Slinger, WI

 - “Boil and bite” mouthguards: Partially adjustable, the “boil and bite” mouthguards are also found at sports stores.
 They are flat and relatively hard.
 Put them in a pot of boiled water to soften, let it cool a little until it reaches a bearable temperature, then mold it onto the teeth using fingers and tongue.
 These mouthguards are significantly more comfortable than the preformed ones.

 - Personalized or custom mouthguards: Made in the dental office, personalized mouthguards are the best fitting devices.
 To make the safest and most comfortable mouthguard, Drs.
-Swanson & Hartley takes an impression of patent’s teeth.
+Swanson & Banks take an impression of patient’s teeth.
 The impression is used to mold a personalized mouthguard from a soft, and resistant material.
 They are unbeatable when it comes to comfort and protection.
 Personalized mouthguards are highly recommended for patients wearing braces.

 Who should wear mouthguards